ssup2-playground/eks-neuron_project/README.md

 * Running prometheus server, my-scheduler and neuron-scheduler extender.
 * When multiple inferentia cores are assigned to one pod, my-scheduler and neuron-scheduler extender plays the role of allocating cores consecutively.
 * my-scheduler operates in active-standby mode and ensures high availability.
-* neuron-scheduler operates in active-active mode and ensures high availability.
+* neuron-scheduler operates in single-active mode and ensure high availability with recreation.
+  * neuron-scheduler doesn't support active-active or active-standby mode.

 ### "inf" Karpenter NodePool